ghurault/python-analysis-template/README.md

 mlflow ui --backend-store-uri file:///path/to/results/mlruns
 ```

+For a slightly more elaborate setup running a MLflow server with a local database and artifact store as part of a DevContainer, see [ghurault/mlflow-devcontainer](https://github.com/ghurault/mlflow-devcontainer).

 #### Environment configuration via `.env`

 Configurations, such as credentials, can be loaded from a `.env` file.